 - From March 10 to December 13, the Hozugawa River Boat Ride is open from 9 in the morning until 3 in the afternoon, with hourly boat departures.

 - Then from December 14 to March 9, it only welcomes visitors from 10 in the morning until 2:30 in the afternoon, with boats leaving every 90 minutes.

 Sagano Romantic Train can be the best alternative to a boat ride if we want to see the Hozugawa river and the beautiful trees along the riverside.

 The train has open windows; even the roof is transparent (not all)!
 Thus, we can literally see everything we will cross throughout the whole ride.

 Actually, the train ride isn’t just seeing the Hozugawa river and the trees along with it, though that is the highlight.
-The journey will let us experience riding on a nostalgic-looking train from the 19th-century, passing across tunnels, steel bridges, and of course, colorful trees, at least during spring and autumn.
+The journey will let us experience riding on a nostalgic-looking train from the 19th century, passing across tunnels, steel bridges, and colorful trees, at least during spring and autumn.